Table of Contents

-Adopt a Sloth in America or Around the World and contribute to the care of your favorite animal the sloth, even from a distance.
-Adopting a sloth from a zoo or sanctuary.
+Adopt a Sloth in America is very possible in these 26 states.
+A sloth adoption will contribute to the care of your favorite animal the sloth, even from a distance.

 There are lots of options out there with many opportunities to do good for your sloth friends and their environment.

-Can I Adopt a Sloth as a Pet?
+Can You Adopt a Sloth as a Pet?

-Can I adopt a sloth, can I, can I?
-Why, yes you can.
 Can I adopt a sloth as a pet?
-Mmm, probably not.
 Although, there are ways to have a sloth as a pet and we talk about some of them in the article “Can a Sloth Lover Own a Sloth in the USA?”

-Your contribution goes to help with food, shelter, medicines, and medical care, rehabilitation, conservation efforts, and education among other things.
+Your contribution to the baby sloth for adoption goes to help with food, shelter, medicines, medical care, rehabilitation, conservation efforts, and education.

 So, even though the sloth doesn’t belong to you or live with you, you’re making a big difference in its life, since the cost of upkeep can be very high and difficult for many places to afford easily.